defog-ai/sql-eval/README.md

 ### vLLM

 We also have a [vllm](https://blog.vllm.ai/) runner which uses the vLLM engine to run the inference altogether as a single batch.
 It is much faster to do so especially when `num_beams` > 1.
-You would have to pass in a single set of merged model weights, and the model architecture needs to be supported by vLLM.
+You would have to pass in a single set of merged model weights, path to LoRA adapters if applicable, and the model architecture needs to be supported by vLLM.
 Here's a sample command:
 ```bash
 python -W ignore main.py \
   -db postgres \